Spirovanni/blackshields/README.md

     ./mvnw -Pprod verify jib:dockerBuild

+or if it fails:

+    mvnw clean package -Pprod jib:exportDockerContext && docker build -t myimage target/jib-docker-context

 Then run:

     docker-compose -f src/main/docker/app.yml up -d

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

+###Common Docker Commands

+List the containers
+You can use

+ docker container ps -a
+to list all the containers

+###Docker stats for containers

+    docker container stats

+###Scale a container

+    Run docker-compose scale test-app=4

+to have 4 instances of application “test” running.

+###Stop containers

+    docker-compose -f src/main/docker/app.yml stop

+You can also use directly Docker:

+    docker container stop <container_id>

+When you stop a container, the data is not deleted, unless you delete the container.

+Delete a container
+Be careful!
+All data will be deleted:

+    docker container rm <container_id>

 ## Continuous Integration (optional)